Saving for College Simplified

 College costs could be $600K+ in 18-years.*

-Our course skips the jargon, helps new or newish parents understand which accounts to use, and what buttons to press to actually get started.
-If you're already saving for college but you aren't sure you're saving enough, this course will help you calculate your "number" so you can sleep better at night.
+As a mom, I built this class to help you make smart choices about saving for college.
+I talk about how much to save, which accounts to use (UTMA/UGMAs vs 529, which 529 to select), what investment options you have within a 529, and what buttons to press to actually get started.
+If you're already saving for college but you aren't sure you're saving enough, this quick and free course will help you calculate your "number" so you can sleep better at night.

 This course includes: